Comprehensive analysis of the $B^0\to K^{*0}\mu^+\mu^-$ decay: End Matter

 {R.\arabic{equation}} The following additional relations between observables are used to simplify fitting models:

-Equation \ref{eq:noscalar} holds if there are no scalar or tensor amplitudes and additionally \ref{eq:pwavemassless2}-\ref{eq:pwavemassless1} hold if the ratio $\frac{4m^2_{\mu}}{\qsq}$ is zero and there are no tensor amplitudes.
+Equation \ref{eq:noscalar} holds if there are no new physics scalar or tensor amplitudes.
+Furthermore, if in addition the ratio $\frac{4m^2_{\mu}}{\qsq}$ is zero, then \ref{eq:pwavemassless2}-\ref{eq:pwavemassless1} hold.
 The massless model (configurations (iv) and (v)) assumes all the relations \ref{eq:noscalar}-\ref{eq:pwavemassless1}, the partially massive model (configurations (i), (ii) and (vi)) assumes relations~\ref{eq:noscalar}-\ref{eq:swavemassless}, and the fully massive model (configuration (iii)) assumes none of these relations.
 Pseudoexperiment studies show the relation~\ref{eq:pwavemassless1} causes larger biases on the angular observables than~\ref{eq:pwavemassless2}.
 This is likely due to the dependence of $S_{1}^{c}$ on the time-like amplitude.
 Dropping the assumption~\ref{eq:pwavemassless1}, as is done for the partially massive model, reduces this bias to negligible levels for $q^{2}$ values above $\sim1\gevgevcccc$, below which the fully massive model is used.
 In other \qsq regions, using the fully massive model results in a loss of sensitivity significantly larger than the small bias introduced when using the partially massive model.

 {\arabic{equation}}